AmyWorkspace/nassim/README.md

 <img src="./assets/corpusformat.png">
 </div>

-The `hierarchy' subfolder contains the hierarchy of CLI configuration models in JSON format.
+The `hierarchy` subfolder contains the hierarchy of CLI configuration models in JSON format.

-### `manuals_error_ambiguity' folder
+### `manuals_error_ambiguity` folder
 ---

-The `manuals_error_ambiguity' folder contains the identified errors and ambiguities in manuals of different vendors (Huawei/Cisco/Nokia/H3C).
+The `manuals_error_ambiguity` folder contains the identified errors and ambiguities in manuals of different vendors (Huawei/Cisco/Nokia/H3C).

-For syntactic errors of CLI templates, we list the json corpus and relevant html manual pages.
+For **syntactic errors** of CLI templates, we list the json corpus and relevant html manual pages.
 It is worth mentioning that except Huawei, one html page of Cisco/Nokia/H3C manuals generally contains multiple CLI templates, i.e., multiple resultant json corpus.

-For hierarchy ambiguities, we list all ambiguous views not be resolved by the model hierarchy derivation scheme in the NAssim paper, and their relevant html pages.
+For **hierarchy ambiguities**, we list all ambiguous views not be resolved by the model hierarchy derivation scheme in the NAssim paper, and their relevant html pages.

 p.s., In Section 7.2 of the NAssim paper, only part of Cisco Nexus 5500 manual (i.e., [the part of unicast routing](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/nexus5500/sw/command/reference/unicast/n5500-ucast-cr.html)) is evaluated.
-In this repo, the `manuals_error_ambiguity/cisco_nexus5500' folder covers the complete Cisco Nexus 5500 manual.
+In this repo, the `manuals_error_ambiguity/cisco_nexus5500` folder covers the complete Cisco Nexus 5500 manual.

 ## Configuration Manuals
----

 The original online manuals can be accessed via the following links:

 [Command Reference for Huawei NE40E model](https://support.huawei.com/hedex/hdx.do?docid=EDOC1100218869&lang=en&idPath=24030814%7C9856750%7C22715517%7C9858933%7C15837)